tj-wells/coti-docker-method/README.md

 # ✨ Credits

 - This method uses the official code for Coti nodes at https://github.com/coti-io/coti-node.
-- Thanks to GeordieR, whose scripts assisted in developing this installation method using Docker.
+- Thanks to <a href="https://github.com/Geordie-R" target="_blank">GeordieR</a>, whose scripts assisted in developing this installation method using Docker.
 - Credits to the Coti community for the vital support and guidance given to testnet and mainnet node operators.

 # How are the Docker images built?